NicolasGonzalezGuignet/End-to-End-Data_engineering-Project-3/README.md

 ## Provisioned Resources
   ### Azure
-   - Azure Data Factory (ADF)
-   - Storage Account (ADLS Gen2)
-   - Azure Event Grid Notifications
+   - AWS Glue
+   - S3
   ### Snowflake
    - Snowflake Instance

 ## Process Description

 ### 1. Ingest data from APIs
-- The data is extracted in JSON format from two APIs (https://openweathermap.org/api and https://dev.meteostat.net/api) using Azure Data Factory (ADF) and stored in an Azure    Data Lake Storage Gen2 (ADLSg2).
+- The data is extracted in JSON format from an API (https://openweathermap.org/api) using Azure Data Factory (ADF) and stored in an Azure    Data Lake Storage Gen2 (ADLSg2).
 - In this [File](ADF/arm_template.zip) you can see the ARM template to provision a similar workspace in ADF.

   #### 1st Pipeline